abraunegg/onedrive/docs/usage.md

 The client increments the four-digit number when another preservation file is required.
 If an existing same-device `safeBackup` already preserves the same file content and metadata, the client may reuse that preservation rather than creating another numbered duplicate.

 #### How replacement-style safeBackup preservation works
 For normal replacement and conflict-resolution workflows, the client does **not** rename the canonical file away before the replacement is ready.
 The existing canonical pathname remains present while the replacement is downloaded to a `.partial` staging file and validated.
-If the current local bytes must be preserved, the client creates and verifies a `safeBackup` copy first, then commits the validated replacement to the original canonical pathname.
+If the current local bytes must be preserved, the client first creates the required `safeBackup` preservation entry without removing the canonical pathname.
+Where appropriate, this can use a filesystem hard link to retain the existing local file object efficiently, with an independent verified copy used where required or where hard-link creation is unavailable.
+The validated replacement is then committed to the original canonical pathname.

 The expected successful state is therefore:
 ```text